gvwilson/sensibleadventures/shapers/story.md

         -   Maddy: "The big one?
 The big one pulling the cart?"
         -   ...
 "If you help me get my sister I'll help you with...with it."
         -   Dockety agrees, but says they'll never catch up
-        -   "Unless you let me carry you."
+        -   "Unless you allow me to carry you."
     -   Speed down the path
         -   Maddy closed her eyes, but that just made it worse, so she opened them, which made it even worse
     -   Reach the highway to Heck (broken down, but still better than forest tracks)